 Compensation for victims of crime (IVAC)

 The IVAC program generally applies when the victim isn’t eligible for compensation under another program.
-However, the crime must be one covered by IVAC.
-For example, assault and sexual assault are covered, but criminal harassment is not.
-You can consult the list of crimes covered by IVAC.
-The deadline to submit your application is two years after the injury appears, but there are some exceptions.
+The deadline to submit your application is three years after the injury appears, but there are some exceptions.

 Programs for specific situations